-The AFL28XXS series of converters are capable of providing large transient currents to user loads on demand.
+The AFL28XXS series of converters is capable of providing large transient currents to user loads on demand.
 Because the nominal input voltage range in this series is relatively low, the resulting input current demands will be correspondingly large.
 It is important therefore, that the line impedance be kept very low to prevent steady state and transient input currents from degrading the supply voltage between the voltage source and the converter input.
-In applications requiring high static currents and large transients, it is recommended that the input leads be made of adequate size to minimize resistive losses, and that a good quality capacitor of approximately 100 μfd be connected directly across the input terminals to assure an adequately low impedance at the input terminals.
+In applications requiring high static currents and large transients, it is recommended that the input leads be made of adequate size to minimize resistive losses, and that a good quality capacitor of approximately 100μ fd be connected directly across the input terminals.
 Table I relates nominal resistance values and selected wire sizes.